News Page

 All Australians over five years of age will be offered a COVID-19 vaccine.
 The vaccines are not ‘live’ which means they do not carry any active part of the virus.
 We believe it will be an important vaccine for our patients to have.
 Below we have provided links to resources from the Australian Government, Department of Health, and Medicine/Vaccine advisory boards.
 We will endeavour to update our website regularly to reflect the most up to date information.
 Your GP will be helpful in providing advice regarding the vaccine.

-COVID-19 2023 booster dose recommendations
+COVID-19 2024 dose recommendations

 To assess your eligibility please discuss with your GP or specialist.
 Click on this link for further information